 That night in the office crystallized the deeper issue.

 A few months later, Tara joined as a fractional operator during a critical period — the company was migrating to a new platform and needed alignment across Tech, Operations, and Sales.
-Watching her work was Jason's first hint that leadership could look and feel different.
+Watching her work was the first hint that leadership could look and feel different.
+She was as sharp operationally as anyone Jason had worked with, but she led with a level of emotional attunement he wasn't used to seeing — slowing down to ask how people were really doing, while moving forward cross-functional projects that had been stuck and strengthening trust between silo teams.
+This platform migration that had been stalled for over 18 months was successfully shipped in 4 months.

 "Watching her and observing her… that was my first indication of, right, there is another way to lead here."

-By the time Jason came to Circle, he was ready to question the assumptions that had carried him this far.
+By the time Jason came to Circle, he was ready to question some of the assumptions that had carried him this far.

 "Yes, Circle makes you a better leader, but for me, it made me a better person.
 It made me a fuller person."

-The shift since then hasn't been a dramatic external reinvention so much as a steady internal one.
+The shift since then hasn't been about a dramatic external reinvention so much as a steady internal one.
 Jason is still COO of the same company.
+The complexity, if anything, has increased.
 But he is moving through it differently.